 “This is a very frightening number,” Howard Raphaelson, a partner in the New York construction accident law firm of Raphaelson & Levine.
 “A forklift operator’s chances of being injured on the job are very high, which means more needs to be done to prevent these vehicles from tipping over.”

 The Occupational Safety and Health Administration (OSHA) estimates there are about 85 forklift fatalities in the U.S. every year.
 Add to that, 34,900 serious injuries and 61,800 non-serious injuries.
-In addition to tip over, according to OSHA, forklift accidents also occur when operators are crushed between vehicle and a surface (25 percent), when workers are crushed between two vehicles (11 percent), when workers are struck or run over by a forklift (10 percent), when workers are struck by falling material (8 percent) and when workers fall from a platform on the forks (4 percent).
+In addition to tip over, according to OSHA, forklift accidents also occur when operators are crushed between the vehicle and a surface (25 percent) when workers are crushed between two vehicles (11 percent) when workers are struck or run over by a forklift (10 percent), when workers are struck by falling material (8 percent) and when workers fall from a platform on the forks (4 percent).

 OSHA data reveals that fatalities involving forklifts occur most often in manufacturing facilities (42 percent), followed by construction sites (23.8 percent), wholesale trade businesses (12.5 percent), transportation providers (11 percent), retail trade stores (9 percent) and in mining operations.
 (1.2 percent).

 According to the ITA, studies show that most accidents could have been prevented by better training.
 The ITA also points out that training can reduce the severity of an accident.